 This is the first thing you should check on your website.
 Slow loading speed will definitely and immediately make people leave your website.
 No one wants to wait for a website to load for more than a few seconds.

 Find tools that can help you improve your websites speed and install them on your website.
-Most of the web design companies in Kenya can help you with
+Most of the web design companies in Kenya can help you.

 Working on your websites speed helps you with google rankings, increases your page views, improves user experience and increases your conversions.